 - Does the engine seem good?
-Check engine noise from cold and warm as the sound may vary significantly
+Check engine noise from cold and warm, as the sound may vary.

-Our next recommended step is to gather the details of at least two workshops who have claimed to have serviced and/or MOT’s the vehicle since it was new.
+Our next recommended step is to gather the details of at least two workshops that have claimed to have serviced and/or MOT the vehicle since it was new.

-Call each workshop, provide the VRM (vehicle registration number) and ask if they have carried out any maintenance or repair work on the car?
+Call each workshop, provide the VRM (vehicle registration number) and ask if they have done any maintenance or repair work on the car.

-Does the information shared by the car workshop correlate with the service records in front of you?
+Does the information shared by the mechanic correlate with the service records?

 Using a free CarVeto

-Part of our recommended car buying process is to run your own CarVeto.
+Part of our recommended car buying process is to run your own CarVeto check.
 It provides you with vital background information on outstanding finance, mileage discrepancies, theft, insurance category damage/repair and much more.

-Our free check gives you some good, basic data but our Platinum check reveals extensive information to support a worthwhile car purchase.
+CarVeto free car history check gives you some good, basic data, but our Platinum check reveals extensive information to support a worthwhile car purchase.